Fortymile River: Wild and scenic designation

 In 1980, a total of 392 mi of stream segments within the Alaska portion of the Fortymile River watershed were added to the National Wild and Scenic Rivers System of the United States.
 This included 179 mi designated "wild", 203 mi called "scenic", and 10 mi designated "recreational".

-The Bureau of Land Management oversees the Fortymile Wild and Scenic River, accessible via the Taylor Highway in Alaska as well as an unpaved road branching from the Top of the World Highway in the Yukon Territory.
+The Bureau of Land Management oversees the Fortymile Wild and Scenic River, accessible via the Taylor Highway in Alaska as well the Clinton Creek Road branching off from the Top of the World Highway in the Yukon Territory.
 Float trips, camping, and sightseeing are among the recreational possibilities in the watershed.

+Climate

 Boating

 The Fortymile River main stem as well as the North Fork, South Fork, and other tributaries offer a variety of boating possibilities for experienced paddlers of rafts and kayaks, or experienced canoeists willing to portage around difficult rapids.
 The many runnable segments vary from Class I (easy) on the International Scale of River Difficulty to Class V (extremely difficult).
 In addition to rapids, dangers include overhanging or submerged vegetation and the high probability of confusing one bend in a stream with another—thus entering rapids disoriented and unprepared—without the aid of a map and compass.

 One of the watershed's hydrologic features, the Kink, is an artificial channel that is part of a Class V rapids on the North Fork.
 Mining interests blasted the channel through a ridge in 1904 in order to expose 3 mi of the original riverbed for prospecting on dry land.
 The Kink is listed on the National Register of Historic Places as a significant engineering feat of the early 20th century.